Utility Tools

 Quick answers for common edge cases.

-How can I make the process feel fair to everyone?
+How do I make the selection feel fair to all participants?

 When should I use no-repeat mode?